 This way, you can plan your trip a little bit better.
 For more information about the country, browse my Brazilian Culture section.
 If you want to know new places in Brazil, check out my destinations page.

-Oh, and don’t forget that I have a whole category about local tips here on the blog.
+Oh, and don’t forget that I have a whole category about useful travel guides here on the blog.

 I hope you enjoyed this list of landmarks in Brazil.